tusharbhutt/Endless-Nodes/README.md

 Rightly or wrongly, I was teaching myself a bit of Python back in 2023 to get some nodes up and running to do what I'd like, and I am starting to do that again.
 Yes, I am using ChatGPT, Copilot, Claude and others, and yes, I am a glutton for punishment.
 There are no promises that these nodes will work for you or that I will maintain them.
 Feel free to do with them as you wish, according to the license model.

 ***
+**UPDATE: JUL 8, 2025**

+**Updated Batch prompt nodes to handle Flux Kontext.
+You can set multiple prompts in the node and they will be processed simultaneously by the GPU.
+Corrected JSON export capability so a saved JSON properly loads the workflow when dragged and dropped onto the UI.
++ You can now use the batch prompt node with Flux Kontext Dev.
+The process works the same way as the other nodes, except here the prompts are used to make changes to the image(s).
+You cannot iterate within the prompt set (e.g, set up a list of prompts for a sequence of changes), it is designed to allow you to process multiple scenarios at once.
++ Corrected the JSON files that were being exported.
+They will now load the workflow when dragged back to the UI.
+As a bonus, if the PNGINfo is also selected, the JSON will remove that, lowering the size of the file.

+***
 **UPDATE: JUN 28, 2025**

 **Updated Batch Flux node to handle separate Clip and T5 text encoders along with separate Flux weight files.
 Updated the SDXL node to handle separate Clip-L and CLip-G encoders**
 + Corrected Prompt Counter Node so it can accept either pipe (**\|**) or newline characters as line breaks, allowing it to be connected immediately to the Batch Prompt node (unlike before), or somewhere else downstream from the prompt creation node(s).
 + Uploaded JSON files for SD1*x* and SD2*x*, SDXL, and updated Flux batch workflow with standardized loader nodes appropriate to the model.
-Aso uploade dynamci workflow JSON.
+Also uploaded dynamic workflow JSON.
 + Added an example dynamic prompt workflow for Flux that can be repurposed for other models.
 Added images with embedded workflows for the above.

 ***